abdelrahmanatefmorsy/icpc-psu/README.md

 - [License](#license)
 - [Contact](#contact)

 ## Features

-- **Create courses**: Users can create their own courses, define topics, and add content such as videos, texts, and quizzes.
+- **Create and publish courses**: Users can create and publish their own courses by adding content such as lessons, texts, and quizzes.
-- **Publish courses**: creating a course, users can publish it for others to browse and join.
-- **Join courses**: Users can explore available courses and join the ones that match their interests.
+- **Join courses**: Users can browse and join courses that are available to them based on their interests.
+- **User profile**: Each user has a personal profile where they can view and manage the courses they have created or joined.
+- **Course search**: Users can search for specific courses based on topics or keywords to easily find what they're looking for.
+- **Edit courses**: Users can edit the courses they've created, including modifying the content and videos.
+- **Video access**: Users can only access the course videos after they apply for the course, ensuring they are officially enrolled.
+- **Course status**: When creating a course, users can choose whether the course is **Active** or **Inactive**.
+Active courses are visible to everyone, while inactive ones are hidden from public view.
+- **Edit course videos**: The course creator can edit and manage the videos within the course at any time.